Skip to content

 Your cart is empty

-How to recognize a Centella allergy: symptoms and test
+How to recognize a Centella allergy?

-Quick check: interpreting symptoms and timing correctly
+Correctly interpret symptoms and timing

 Allergy, irritation, or purging